Gluten-Free Pumpkin Chocolate Cookies

 Pumpkin cookies ingredients on a white surface seen from above.

 Whisk together gluten-free all-purpose flour, salt, baking powder, baking soda, and pumpkin pie spices in a medium bowl.
-Reserve.
+Set aside.

-Add gradually the flour mixture mixing until well incorporated.
+Add gradually the flour mixture and mix until well incorporated.
 The dough is sticky.

-Cover and chill the dough in the fridge for at least two hours.
+Let the dough rest covered in the refrigerator for at least two hours.

-Preheat the oven to 350ºF.
+Preheat the oven to 350ºF (180°C).
 Line baking sheets with parchment paper or silicone mats.

 Use your fingers to gently press down on the balls and flatten them slightly.
 Place the chocolate chunks on the surface of the cookies.